jw1401/RL-WIKI/Docs/MachineLearning.md

 The goal is to minimize the MSE to fit the Function to the dataset.

     Steps to take:

-Derivative of MSE for calculating gradients error is via gradients backpropagation
+    Derivative of MSE for calculating gradients
+    Error is backpropagated via gradient descent
     Make gradient descent iteration until minimum is reached

-coefficients w and d of line equation are fitted with training data [x,y] until mean squared error is minimized.
+Coefficients w and d of line equation are fitted with training data [x,y] until mean squared error is minimized.
 The trained model is used for inference (predictions)

 ## Logistic regression

 For classification tasks with sigmoid function.
-Same calc process as linear regression.
+Same compuational process as linear regression.

 ## Neural-Networks (nonlinear problems)